Rainchus/ChameleonTwist1-JP-Recomp/BUILDING.md

 # Building Guide

 This guide will help you build the project on your local machine.
-The process will require you to provide a decompressed ROM of the US version of the game.
+The process will require you to provide a ROM of the JP version of the game.

-These steps cover: decompressing the ROM, running the recompiler and finally building the project.
+These steps cover: running the recompiler and building the project.

-## 1. Clone the Zelda64Recomp Repository
+## 1. Clone the ChameleonTwist1-JP-Recomp Repository
 This project makes use of submodules so you will need to clone the repository with the `--recurse-submodules` flag.

 ```bash